daskeyboard/daskeyboard.io/README.md

 # Getting Started With Das Keyboard Q Desktop Software - beta

 *Warning:* the Q software is in very early stage.
 It's buggy, incomplete, and poorly documented.
-That means it is a start.
-However it is improving fast.
-Only use it if you are comfortable being a beta tester and contributing useful feedback.
+However it is improving quickly.
+Only use it if you are comfortable being a beta software and contributing useful feedback.

 ## Q Desktop Software Installation